GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 1: Using Azure Database for PostgreSQL to Run a Python Application.md

 **Exercise 5 :   Configure the Bootcamp Application.**<br/>

-## Exercise 1:	Create an Azure storage account and initialize Azure Cloud Shell for Azure CLI.
+## Exercise 1:	Create an Azure storage account and initialize Azure Cloud Shell for Azure CLI

 1.  **Navigate** to https://portal.azure.com and login (from provided credentials).
 2.  **Enter** the **Username** which was displayed in the previous window and **click** on **Next**.<br/>